MoreiZH/pitaya_budding_time_prediction/readme.md

 # pitaya_budding_time_prediction
 Budding time of pitaya is related to temperature and sunshine duration.
-This project use temperature and sunshine duration to find the budding feature, and use that feature to predict the budding time.
+This project uses temperature and sunshine duration to find the budding feature, and use that feature to predict the budding time.
 # Installation
 This tool is written with python3.8, the packages used are listed in requirements.txt, install them by command line: *pip install -r requirements.txt*
 # Usage